Should charities, ministries and NGO's follow the same business practices as for-profit companies?

 Business - Not-for-Profit Management is a Bachelor of Business Administration degree.
 It is offered as an honours major and as a major.

-Your first-year courses introduce you to the different disciplines within business studies before digging deeper into topics that are more specific to the Business - Not-for-Profit Management stream.
+Your first- and second-year courses introduce you to the different disciplines within business studies before digging deeper into topics that are more specific to the Business - Not-for-Profit Management stream.
 You have the flexibility to design a program tailored to your specific interest in the not-for-profit sector while also getting a broad and balanced understanding of all business disciplines with practical, real-world experiences you will encounter later on in the program

 The Core Curriculum is a set of 10 courses that every student takes.
 The courses are woven through every major and gets you to think deeply and broadly about what you’re studying.
 Think about it this way…